Cap on IDCs for Sub-Awardees

 Requirements for Acknowledgement, Publication, and Copy Provision for Research Articles Funded through AV’s NLRSEORA grant from the USGS

-The project described in this publication was supported by Grant Number G14AP00002 from the Department of the Interior, United States Geological Survey to AmericaView.
-Its contents are solely the responsibility of the authors; the views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Government.
-Mention of trade names or commercial products does not constitute their endorsement by the U.S. Government.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Geological Survey.
+Mention of trade names or commercial products does not constitute their endorsement by the U.S. Geological Survey.

-Publication of the results of any project carried out under this Agreement is authorized in professional journals, trade magazines, or may be made by the USGS.
-Manuscripts submitted to journals or professional publications for publication shall be accompanied by the following notation:
+Publication of the results of any project carried out under this assistance award is authorized in professional journals, trade magazines, or may be made by the USGS.
+Such manuscripts or publications submitted to journals or professional publications for publication shall be accompanied by the following notation:

 This manuscript is submitted for publication with the understanding that the United States Government is authorized to reproduce and distribute reprints for Governmental purposes.

-505 DM requires that two copies of each publication produced under a Grant or Cooperative Agreement be sent to the Natural Resources Library with a transmittal that identifies the sender and the publication.
+Two copies of each publication produced under a Grant or Cooperative Agreement shall be sent to the Natural Resources Library with a transmittal that identifies the sender and the publication.
 The address of the library is:

 U.S. Department of the Interior